dmbarbour/glas/docs/GlasDesign.md

 ## Data Model

-Glas data is immutable binary trees.
+Glas data logically consists of immutable binary trees.
 A naive representation is:

-        type T0 = ((1+T0) * (1+T0))
+        type T = ((1+T) * (1+T))

 However, for extensibility and self-documentation, Glas encourages use of *labeled* data structures.
 Labels are encoded as paths through a sparse tree.
 For example, the label 'data' will normally be represented by path `01100100 01100001 01110100 0110001 00000000`, using null-terminated UTF-8 text.
 The labeled data is the data we reach by following this path.
 A 'variant' has a single label followed by data, while a 'record' forms a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) with different labels sharing path prefixes.

 To efficiently represent labeled data, Glas systems favor a tree representation that compact non-branching paths, such as:

-        type BitString = (compact) Bool list
+        type Bits = (compact) Bool list
-        type T1 = (BitString * (1 + (T1*T1)))
+        type T = (Bits * (1 + (T*T)))

-Glas systems can also work with fixed-width labels.
-For example, `(A * B)` pairs and `(A + B)` sum types are essentially records and variants with one-bit fixed-width labels, while a 32-bit address space can be modeled by a record with 32-bit fixed-width labels.

-Unit `()` is the tree with no children.
-By Glas conventions, a bitstring terminating in unit will encode bytes, words, numbers, and symbols.
+The details of underlying representation are not directly exposed to programs.
+But programs do have full access to the tree representation of other structures such as lists.
+Logically, a list has type `type List a = (a * List a) | ()`, i.e. constructed of `(Head * Tail)` pairs (nodes with two children) terminating in unit `()` (a node with no children).
+However, to support efficient split, concat, and double-ended queue operations, Glas systems will *accelerate* lists under-the-hood using a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation.
+See *Acceleration* below.

+the tree represented is fully observable as a tree.
+There is no data hiding ensuring values cannot hide data or structure.
+Beyond this, an implementation could apply additional extensions for optimized representations of other useful patterns, e.g. optimizing lists, binaries, matrices.

+Symbols and numbers are often encoded as simple bitstrings.
 For example, `00010111` encodes byte 23, and `10111` encodes natural number 23.
 Glas uses lists to encode most sequential structures.
 A binary is a list of bytes, and texts are usually UTF-8 binaries.
-Logically, a list has type `type List a = (a * List a) | ()`, i.e. constructed of `(Head * Tail)` pairs and terminating in unit.
-However, to support efficient split, concat, and double-ended queue operations, Glas systems often *accelerate* lists under-the-hood using a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation.

 To work with very large trees, Glas systems may offload subtrees into content-addressed storage.
-I call this pattern *stowage*.
+I call this pattern *Stowage*.
 Of course, Glas applications may also use effects to interact with external storage.
 Stowage has a benefit of working nicely with pure computations, serves as a virtual memory and compression layer, and has several benefits for incremental computation and communication.
 Stowage can be guided by program annotations.

 ## Command Line